nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from the address book.
+Deletes the specified student from the student list.

 Format: `delete <index>`